EightFold24/pwa-training/07-AWS-Serverless/05-Cleanup/README.md

 # Module 5.
 Resource Cleanup

 In this module, you will go through the steps to terminate all the resources you created throughout this tutorial.
-You will terminate an Amazon S3 bucket, an Amazon Cognito User Pool, an AWS Lambda function, an IAM role, a DynamoDB table, a REST API, and a CloudWatch Log.
+You will terminate an Amazon S3 bucket, an AWS Lambda function, an IAM role, a DynamoDB table, a REST API, and a CloudWatch Log.
 It is a best practice to delete resources you are no longer using to avoid unwanted charges.

-**Services to Delete**: AWS Lambda, Amazon API Gateway, Amazon S3, Amazon DynamoDB, Amazon Cognito, AWS CloudWatch
+**Services to Delete**: AWS Lambda, Amazon API Gateway, Amazon S3, Amazon DynamoDB, AWS CloudWatch

 ## Instructions